nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/RARE_REST.md

 # Build Rare Professionally

-In these two sprints, you are going to be working as a professional development team in a larger organization - an organization with a database management team, and a product development team.

-Below, there are two links that you will use as reference for implementing this application.
+In this sprint, you are going to be creating a new API for the Rare client side application to consume.

 ## Setup

-Since you already have a `client` and a `server` directory for Rare from the first group project, it is recommended that everyone make an additional `api` directory as a sibling to the other two.
-This directory will be the home for your Django project.

-**One teammate** should follow these steps and create a new repository in your cohort's organization.
-Make sure you follow the naming schema of your React client repo.

-For example, if your initial repo is named `Rare-Goofy-Gophers`, your new repo should be named `Rare-API-Goofy-Gophers`.
+Accept the assignments as usual.
+One member follows the assignment links and creates the group name in each.
+The other members follow the links and join the created teams.

+The new client repo will have a React app in it that _some_ of you will recognize.
+It is pretty much complete, but you will need to spend some time reading the code to familarize yourself with how it.
+We recommend creating a rare-v2 directory locally to clone this repo into, so you can keep your client and server projects in one place in your file system.

+The server side repo is a blank slate, ready for your elegant and advanced implementation of the API requirements from V1, but this time written using the Django REST framework.

-Then open the [Level Up API Setup](./DRF_INSTALLS.md) chapter and follow those steps.
+Then open the [Level Up API Setup](./DRF_INSTALLS.md) chapter and follow those steps while in your rare-v2 directory.
 Make sure you do not use `levelup` for the project or application name.
 Use the following names instead.

 ### Creating the Project